 Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make informed decisions.

 You've only worked for a company for one year, so what's an appropriate raise to expect?
 Should you ask for a raise or just see what happens?

 Use this first-year milestone to evaluate your career by:

 - Gather data about your performance.

-- Going through the process of updating your resume with the accomplishments from the new company, even if you don't intend to leave anytime soon.
+- Go through the process of updating your resume with the accomplishments from the new company, even if you don't intend to leave anytime soon.

 This article will help you take steps to put you in the best position to secure a raise.
 You'll also learn what raises and promotions are typical after the first year at a company.

 When to Ask for a Raise During Your First Year

 In large and medium-sized businesses, there is usually a year-end performance review.
 This period is not always likely to line up perfectly with your start date.
 You will probably go into your first performance review with less than a year of experience and be wondering if you will get a raise this time.
 By your second performance review you have with that company you will have more than a year under your belt.